 After we returned to Canada in 2014, we decided that we wanted to keep moving, and so we looked at our options.
 Moving to a new country meant selling all we had, we'd done this countless times already, but we thought it wasteful.
 We then heard of people living on sailboats.
 We watched videos by David Wellsford, Teresa Carey and Nike Steiger, and became obssessed with the idea.
 Lack of experience aside, we thought that traveling was a good catalyst for learning new languages, for developing an interest in foreign cultures and ultimately for building empathy, curiosity, and creativity, traits that we will need to foster, as a species, if we want to survive the years to come.

 In January 2016, we left the cold of Montreal and moved west to British Columbia.
-There, we purchased our sailboat Pino.
-Keep in mind, we were a pair of city kids with limited outdoor experience, neither of us had ever stepped onto a sailboat before.
+There, we purchased Pino — keep in mind, we were a pair of city kids with limited outdoor experience, neither of us had ever stepped onto a sailboat before.
 That, did not deter us.
 We learned on the go, reading books and asking questions to other sailors on the docks.